Domeis/CV/README.md

 Distinguished Scholars Program (Advisor: Shannon Layman, Ph.D.) <br>
 Department of Psychology, University of Texas at Arlington <br>
-> • Designed and conducted experiment for Honors Thesis Project, “Comfort in Music: Effect of Music on the Need for Cognitive Closure”
+<p = class "tab"> • Designed and conducted experiment for Honors Thesis Project, “Comfort in Music: Effect of Music on the Need for Cognitive Closure” </p>

-> • Poster Presentation at ACES Symposium (Annual Celebration of Excellence by Students) at University of Texas at Arlington
+<p = class "tab"> • Poster Presentation at ACES Symposium (Annual Celebration of Excellence by Students) at University of Texas at Arlington </p>

 <b> 2014 to 16’ </b> <br>
 	Undergraduate Research Assistant <br>
         Cognitive Neuroscience of Memory Lab (PI: Heekyoung Park, Ph.D.) <br>
 	Department of Psychology, University of Texas at Arlington <br>
-> • Ran participants, piloted studies, and participated in lab meetings
+<p = class "tab"> • Ran participants, piloted studies, and participated in lab meetings </p>

-> • Experience in tDCS
+<p = class "tab"> • Experience in tDCS </p>

 ***